 if applicable in relation to any Training provided by the Company that takes place at the Customer’s premises:

-provide the Company, its employees, agents, consultants and subcontractors, with access to the Customer's premises and other facilities as reasonably required by the Company; and
+provide the Company, its employees, agents, consultants and subcontractors, with access to their premises and other facilities as reasonably required by the Company; and

-prepare the Customer's premises for the supply of the Training.
+prepare their premises for the supply of the Training

 If the Company's performance of any of its obligations under the Contract is prevented or delayed by any act or omission by the Customer or failure by the Customer to perform any relevant obligation (“Customer Default”) without limiting or affecting any other right or remedy available to it, the Company shall have the right to suspend performance of the Training until such time the Customer remedies the Customer Default.